Born from NASA technology and perfected for sleep.

 6 Min Read | By Lewis Ridley

-Biphasic sleep is a sleeping pattern that involves the splitting of sleep into two separate segments.
-It’s also referred to as bimodal, segmented, or diphasic sleep.
+Biphasic sleep is a sleeping pattern that divides sleep into two main periods within a 24-hour cycle.
+It’s also known as bimodal, segmented, or diphasic sleep.

 As you can begin to see, this is completely different from the standard monophasic sleeping pattern people commonly adopt, which involves sleeping for 7-8 hours a night.
 However, as you may have experienced at some point in life, achieving this many hours of sleep can sometimes prove to be a challenge.